Lead Opinion

 II.

-Employment discrimination law has become an area of great—and often needless—complexity in the federal courts.
+Employment discrimination law has become an area of great — and often needless — complexity in the federal courts.
 We therefore begin this part of our opinion by summarizing the basic principles of that law.
 We then (in section B) address the particular issue raised by this case: the meaning of the “direct evidence” standard in employment discrimination cases.

 A.

 Every employment decision involves discrimination.
 An employer, when deciding who to hire, who to promote, and who to fire, must discriminate among persons.
 Permissible bases for discrimination include education, experience, and references.
 Impermissible bases for discrimination, under federal law, include race, sex, and age.
-See
+See 29 U.S.C. § 623; 42 U.S.C. § 2000e-2(a) (1994).
+Thus, in an employment discrimination suit, the key question usually is: On what basis did the employer discriminate?
+Put another way, the question is one of causation: What caused the adverse employment action of which the plaintiff complains?

-The nature of discrimination suits, how
+The nature of discrimination suits, however, rendered the traditional framework

 Note that the facts required to establish the McDonnell Douglas presumption are neither necessary nor sufficient to establish discrimination under the traditional framework.
 They are not necessary because a plaintiff may be able to prove discrimination despite the fact that he was unqualified for the position, or that he did not differ from the person selected in regard to a protected personal characteristic.
 For instance, imagine a situation in which a racist personnel manager for a corporation fires an employee because he is African American.
 Shortly thereafter, the racist personnel manager is replaced, and the previously terminated employee is replaced by another African American.
-Under these circumstances, the first individual would have been a victim of illegal discrimination, despite the fact that his replacement was of the same race.
+Under these circumstances, the first individual would have, been a victim of illegal discrimination, despite the fact that his replacement was of the same race.

 Also, the elements needed to establish the McDonnell Douglas presumption, standing alone, are not sufficient to prove that the plaintiff, more probably than not, was a victim of illegal discrimination.
 As we have previously stated (in a sex discrimination case):

-[I]n an employment discrimination case, if the plaintiff can establish [the facts triggering the McDonnell Douglas presumption]—e.g., that she is female, that she applied for a position with the defendant employer, that she was qualified for the position, and that the position was given to a male—it does not logically follow that the employer discriminated against the plaintiff on the basis of her sex.
-[This evidence], standing alone, puts the evidence in equipoise—although one could reasonably conclude that the plaintiff was not hired because of her sex, one could just as reasonably conclude that the plaintiff was not hired because the employer did not like the suit she was wearing, or because the employer‘s son was also an applicant, or because another applicant agreed to work for half the posted salary, or any number of reasons other than sex discrimination.
+[I]n an employment discrimination case, if the plaintiff can establish [the facts triggering the McDonnell Douglas presumption] — e.g., that she is female, that she applied for a position with the defendant employer, that she was qualified for the position, and that the position was given to a male — it does not logically follow that the employer discriminated against the plaintiff on the basis of her sex.
+[This evidence], standing alone, puts the evidence in equipoise— although one could reasonably conclude that the plaintiff was not hired because of her sex, one could just as reasonably conclude that the plaintiff was not hired because the employer did not like the suit she was wearing, or because the employer’s son was also an applicant, or because another applicant agreed to work for half the posted salary, or any number of reasons other than sex discrimination.

 In sum, the plaintiff in an employment discrimination lawsuit always has the burden of demonstrating that, more probably than not, the employer took an adverse employment action against him on the basis of a protected personal characteristic.
 To assist him in this endeavor, the plaintiff may, if he chooses, attempt to establish the McDonnell Douglas presumption and thereby force the defendant to articulate a lawful reason for the adverse employment action.
-Once this happens, the plaintiff returns to the traditional framework, but with an additional piece of evidence—the employer‘s profferred reason for the action (which in turn may lead to more evidence, such as evidence that this profferred reason is merely pretextual).
-Alternatively, the plaintiff may forego McDonnell Doug-
+Once this happens, the plaintiff returns to the traditional framework, but with an additional piece of evidence — the employer’s profferred reason for the action (which in turn may lead to more evidence, such as evidence that this profferred reason is merely pretextual).
+Alternatively, the plaintiff may forego McDonnell Doug

 B.

-The proper legal analysis in employment discrimination cases—which, as outlined above, is fairly complex—has been further complicated by the indiscriminate use of the term “direct evidence.”
-The result has been substantial confusion in the district courts in our circuit.7 In this section, we cut through this confusion and explain that “direct evidence,” in the context of employment discrimination law, means evidence from which a reasonable trier of fact could find, more probably than not, a causal link between an adverse employment action and a protected personal characteristic.
+The proper legal analysis in employment discrimination' cases — which, as outlined above, is fairly complex — has been further complicated by the indiscriminate use of the term “direct evidence.”
+The result has been substantial confusion in the district courts in our circuit.

 The problem, however, is that “direct evidence” has a well-established meaning in the law of evidence as “evidence, which if believed, proves existence of fact in issue without inference or presumption.”
-Black‘s Law Dictionary 460 (6th ed.1990).
+Black’s Law Dictionary 460 (6th ed.1990).
 For instance, in a murder prosecution, the prosecutor must establish the fact that the defendant killed the victim.
-A witness who testifies that she saw the defendant kill the victim has provided direct evidence of this fact; if the jury believes the witness’ testimony, then the fact that the defendant killed the victim has been proven.
-Direct evidence is the opposite of “circumstantial” (or “indirect“) evidence,
+A witness who testifies that she saw the defendant kill the victim has provided direct evidence of this fact; if the jury believes the witness’ testimony, then the fact that the defendant killed the .victim has been proven.
+Direct evidence is the opposite of “circumstantial” (or “indirect”) evidence,

 1.